 - From the maximum of two athletes inscribed in each category they can select one.
-If the team has the possibility to put an inscribed athlete in a category they must do so.
+If the team has the possibility to put an inscribed athlete in a category, they must do so.
 An athlete cannot be rested for one match and return for the next unless they have been replaced by the other inscribed athlete. - There is also the possibility to select an athlete from the next lower category e.g. a cadet male athlete inscribed in the -55 kg category can be selected to compete in the -66 kg category.
-This is optional and not obligatory and is the choice of the team leader. - If the team has no athlete in a category they should select the "no competitor" option.
+This is optional and not obligatory and is the choice of the team leader.